semji/mockservr/docs/http_mocking.rst

 -----------------

 The `anyOf` Validator may be used to match one of several given values.
-Under the hood, Mockservr is performing Validator inference ; it allows to use scalar values (string, number, ...) in the array.
+Under the hood, Mockservr is performing Validator inference ; it allows to use equals values (string, number, ...) in the array.
 However, it is possible to use Validators inside the array, giving you the possibility to use regular expression, for example.

 .. code-block:: yaml